 While a trip would probably be tops on the list for travel enthusiasts for a gift, there are also plenty of other best gifts for travelers that can help make traveling more comfortable and fun.

-Please note that some of the items are sponsored (paid) by the company in exchange for inclusion in the gift guide, but we only accepted items we truly recommend.
-This post also includes affiliate links, for which we may earn a commission if you make a purchase after clicking through to help support the blog.
+Please note this post includes affiliate links, for which we may earn a commission if you make a purchase after clicking through to help support the blog.
 Thank you for using our links to support our business this holiday season!

 Here are the Go to Travel Gal team’s top recommendations (in no particular order)…